dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createStudents.md

 The two-letter STUTYPE codes used by SchoolSite Pro are explained below and are listed in order of precedence for coding each student record:

 * <ins> Charter School student </ins> (CH)- Students residing within the District boundary attending a charter school.
 These students usually do not take classroom space in one of the District’s regular public schools.
-These types of students can be <ins>optionally included</ins> in resident projects and resident redistricting plans and are <ins>always included</ins> in reports for staffing forecasts and redistricting plans based upon enrollment.
+These types of students can be <ins>optionally included</ins> in resident forecasts and resident redistricting plans and are <ins>always included</ins> in reports for staffing forecasts and redistricting plans based upon enrollment.

 * <ins> Adult Education student </ins>  (AD)- Adult education students are usually not included in a student data file, however if they are they are coded with AD.
 Typically these students do not require a seat in the public schools.
 They are <ins>automatically excluded</ins> from both enrollment forecasts and all types of redistricting plans.